 Q1 (25 points) Implement the Viterbi algorithm in the viterbi_decode function.
-(1) Briefly describe anything interesting about your implementation.
+(1) Briefly describe anything interesting about your implementation, such as any particularly important runtime optimizations you made.
 (2) Report performance in both accuracy and runtime.
 Your model must get at least 94% accuracy and evaluate on the development set in at most 250 seconds.